Singular Soliton Operators and Indefinite Metrics

 The results of this section can be summarized in the following way.
-To decompose the given function $f(x)$ we:
+To decompose any given function $f(x)$ we perform following actions:

-\begin{enumerate} \item By applying $n$ properly chosen Darboux-Crum transformations we obtain a smooth functions $f^{(n)}(x) = Q_n\cdot Q_{n-1}\cdot\ldots\cdot Q_1 f(x)$. \item We expand the smooth function $f^{(n)}(x)$ by the eigenfunctions of {\bf smooth complex finite-gap} operator $L_n$. \item Taking into account, that all points $q_n$ are located outside the contour $\Im(p)=0$, we construct eigenfunctions expansion for $(M^{-1}f_n(x)$. \item Applying formula (\ref{eq:decomp1}) we obtain an eigenfunction decomposition of $f(x)$.
-At this stage we use the following property of the Darboux-Crum transformation: operator $Q^*_1\cdot\ldots\cdot Q^*_n\cdot (M^{-1}f^{(n)}(x))$ maps the Bloch eigenfunctions of $L_n$ to the eigenfunctions of $L$. \end{enumerate}
+\begin{enumerate} \item By applying $n$ properly chosen Darboux-Crum transformations we obtain a smooth functions $f^{(n)}(x) = Q_n\cdot Q_{n-1}\cdot\ldots\cdot Q_1 f(x)$. \item We decompose the smooth function $f^{(n)}(x)$ in the eigenfunctions of {\bf the smooth complex finite-gap} operator $L_n$. \item Taking into account, that all points $q_n$ are located outside of the contour $\Im(p)=0$, we construct the eigenfunctions decomposition for $M^{-1}f_n(x)$. \item Applying formula (\ref{eq:decomp1}) we obtain an eigenfunction decomposition of the original function $f(x)$.
+At this stage we use the following property of the Darboux-Crum transformation: the operator $Q^*_1\cdot\ldots\cdot Q^*_n\cdot (M^{-1}f^{(n)}(x))$ maps the Bloch eigenfunctions of $L_n$ to the eigenfunctions of $L$. \end{enumerate}

 To complete the proof, it is sufficient to prove decompositions theorem for smooth {\bf complex} finite-gap operators.